 Another extra procedure that may be applied during the Panchakarma process is Shirodhara, used to relax, balance and stabilize the mind, which is applied by pouring warm herbal oil in a thin steady stream directly onto the forehead.

-In any case, the main Pradhanakarmas actions of Panchakarma are:
+In any case, below you’ll find the main Pradhanakarmas actions (or treatments) within the Panchakarma procedure:

 Vamana is a medicated emesis, which means induced and controlled therapeutic vomiting.